ikesaber/CASAGeneralScience/Week0Notes.md

 ![Taken from the wikimedia foundation](https://upload.wikimedia.org/wikipedia/commons/7/7f/Scientific_law_versus_Scientific_theories.png)

-## What makes good science?
+# What makes good science?

-- Example: I am studying the effect of flipping a lightswitch on a light.
+> Example: I am studying the effect of flipping a light switch on a light.

 1.  ***Predictive validity*** \- Theories and laws must by justified by making valid predictions.

-- If I predict that flipping the switch will turn on a light and it does not, my prediction is *not valid*
+> If I predict that flipping the switch will turn on a light and it does not, my prediction is *not valid*

 2.  ***Falsifiability*** \- Theories and laws must be falsifiable - able to stand up to scrutiny or be disproven.

-- If I predict that flipping a switch will make something happen, my prediction may be *unfalsifiable*
+> If I predict that flipping a switch will make something happen, my prediction may be *unfalsifiable*

 3.  ***Reproducibility*** \- Capacity for a scientific finding to be found independently using the same methodology.

-- If I report flipping the lightswitch turned on the light, but somebody else reports flipping the lightswitch did not turn on the light, my finding *failed to replicate*
+> If I report flipping the switch turned on the light, but somebody else reports flipping the lightswitch did not turn on the light, my finding *failed to replicate*

 4.  ***Precision*** and ***Accuracy***
 - ***Accuracy*** \- How close or far off a given set of measurements (observations or readings) are to their true value.
 - ***Precision*** \- How close or dispersed your measurements are to each other.

-- More precision and accuracy is better
+> More precision and accuracy is better

-## Determining causation from correlation
+# Determining causation from correlation

-*Correlation does not necessarily equal causation*
+> *Correlation does not necessarily equal causation*

 ### Example: Does criminality in a city rise with ice cream sales?

-- it could be a law because it describes what "phenomena happen"
+> it could be a law because it describes what "phenomena happen"

 - Refinement of a hypothesis or theory requires that you control for *confounders*

+## Dependent, Independent, and Confounding Variables
 ***Independent variable*** \- *Cause*.
 Its value is *independent* of other variables in your study.
 ***Dependent variable*** \- *Effect*.
 Its value *depends* on changes in the independent variable.
 ***Confounding variable*** \- a variable that influences both the dependent variable and independent variable (making it just another *dependent variable*)